Using semantic web technologies to build an "infinite" text-based adventure game

 Building on the open and interoperable properties of semantic data, and defining common specifications for the interoperability of services, we can build a decentralised game, extended on the fly and bursting with life.
 It can continually surprise the players and architects of the worlds which compose it, forever evolving and forever changing.
 A community of worlds for humans and web crawlers to interact with.

 Of course this implies that the game’s stories need to be decentralised, open to the twists and turns of player choices.
 Anyone who’s been “Dungeon Master” in Dungeons and Dragons knows the perils of players derailing quests with their unpredictable behaviour, but often that unpredictability is what makes it so fun and it’s what makes every campaign unique.
 Because of this open property at the heart of the MUD experiment, writing stories will be less “one big tree” like a Fighting Fantasy and more loose connections and federations of short and flexible event trees, changing on the fly like the game itself.
-But let’s find out when we’re vaguely ready to start serving stories :-)
+But let’s find out while we write them!

 I’m interested, what’s the next step?

-We want to create an open community which is accomodating for developers of any skill level and background.
-It’s all about learning, experimentation and having fun :-)
+Join our Discord server and say hello! https://discord.gg/sauZA3jCK7.
+We want to build an inclusive community which is accomodating for developers of any skill level and background :-)